samsung-cnct/kraken-lib/README.md

 Replace `foo.yaml` with the name of the configuration file you intended to use

-Normally K2 will take a look at your configuration, generate artefacts like cloud-config files, and deploy VMs that will become your cluster.
+Normally K2 will take a look at your configuration, generate artifacts like cloud-config files, and deploy VMs that will become your cluster.

 During this time errors can happen if the configuration file contains unexpected settings.
 Please fix any errors and restart the cluster deployment if needed.